crucialfelix/supercolliderjs/README.md

 SuperCollider is an environment and programming language for real time audio synthesis and algorithmic composition.
 It provides an interpreted object-oriented language which functions as a network client to a state of the art, realtime sound synthesis server.

-SuperCollider.js communicates with the language application and directly with the synthesis server, using OSC in both cases.
+SuperCollider.js communicates with the language application and/or directly with the synthesis server, using OSC in both cases.

 It contains code for use on a server (under Node.js)

-and it also includes code for use in the browser:
+and it also includes code for use in a webbrowser:

 	sc = new SCApi("localhost", 4040);
 	sc.call("server.boot", ["default"], function() {